moonwell-fi/moonwell-contracts-v2/README.md

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

 *Note: Many wardens run Slither as a first pass for testing.
 Please document any known errors with no workaround.*

+# Moonwell Protocol v2

+The Moonwell Protocol is a fork of Benqi, which is a fork of Compound v2 with things like borrow caps and multi-token emissions.

+The "v2" release of the Moonwell Protocol is a major system upgrade to use solidity 0.8.17, add supply caps, and a number of improvements for user experience (things like `mintWithPermit` and `claimAllRewards`).
+Solidity version 0.8.20 was not used because EIP-3855 which adds the PUSH0 opcode will not be live on base where this system will be deployed.

+# Running + Development

+Development will work with the latest version of foundry installed.

+Basic development workflow:
+- use `forge build` to build the smart contracts
+- use `forge test -vvv --match-contract UnitTest` to run the unit tests
+- use `forge test --match-contract IntegrationTest --fork-url $ETH_RPC_URL` to run the integration tests
+- use `forge test --match-contract ArbitrumTest --fork-url $ARB_RPC_URL` to run the ChainlinkCompositeOracle tests
+- use `forge script test/proposals/DeployProposal.s.sol:DeployProposal -vvvv --rpc-url $ETH_RPC_URL` to do a dry run of the deployment script